timothyhahn/jeeveshikedthepct/src/routes/chapters/02-chapter-2.md

 steepest climb of the desert to the mountains overlooking Wrightwood.

 Despite carrying 7 liters of water, I found myself running out of water alarmingly fast.
-There was also no reliable water for this entire section, and worry started to set in.
+There was also no reliable water for this entire section, and worry set in.
 Thankfully, an overlanding vehicle offered us each a bottle of water and a few miles past that we found a water cache that likely should not have been there, but we were excessively thankful for.

 After a day that dragged on, we reached the top of the climb as the sun began to set and the temperature finally started to cool.
 Below us, the lights of Wrightwood twinkled and I made the decision to not spend the following night in town,